hknd23/idcempy/paper.md

 the Middle-Inflated Ordered Probit, and inflated MNL models.

 # Package Architecture
-`IDCeMPy` provides functions to fit the Zero-Inflated Ordered Probit (ZiOP) model without and with correlated errors (ZiOPC model), and the Middle-Inflated Ordered Probit (MiOP) model without and with correlated errors (MiOPC).
+`IDCeMPy` provides functions to fit the Zero-Inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC model), and the Middle-Inflated Ordered Probit (MIOP) model without and with correlated errors (MIOPC).
 These models account for the inflated share of observations in either the zero or middle-category by combining a single binary “split-stage” probit equation with an ordered probit “outcome-stage” equation.
 Users can treat the error terms from these two equations as independent or correlated in the package’s estimation routines.
-`IDCeMPy` also includes functions to fit Generalized Inflated MNL models—combining a logit split-stage equation, and a MNL outcome-stage equation—to account for the preponderant and heterogeneous share of observations in the baseline or other outcome categories in unordered polytomous outcome measures.
+`IDCeMPy` also includes functions to fit Generalized Inflated MNL models (GIMNL)—combining a logit split-stage equation, and a MNL outcome-stage equation—to account for the preponderant and heterogeneous share of observations in the baseline or other outcome categories in unordered polytomous outcome measures.
 Combining two probability distributions by estimating two equations in each aforementioned